 Once the DTLTS model of the BPEL specification under design has been obtained, it can be analyzed by using standard tool environments available for concurrent systems.
-For our purpose, we use the CADP (Construction and Analysis of Distributed Processes) toolbox [9] dedicated to the formal specification and verification of concurrent asynchronous systems.
-CADP accepts as input specifications written in process algebraic languages, such as LOTOS [13], FSP [18, 26] or CHP [19, 27], as well as networks of communicating automata given in the EXP language [16].
-These formal specifications are translated by specialized compilers into labeled transition systems (LTSS), i.e., state spaces modeling exhaustively the dynamic behavior of the specified systems.
+For our purpose, we use the CADP (Construction and Analysis of Distributed Processes) toolbox [11] dedicated to the formal specification and verification of concurrent asynchronous systems.
+CADP accepts as input specifications written in process algebraic languages, such as LOTOS [16], FSP [21, 29] or CHP [22, 30], as well as networks of communicating automata given in the EXP language [19].
+These formal specifications are translated by specialized compilers into labeled transition systems (LTSs), i.e., state spaces modeling exhaustively the dynamic behavior of the specified systems.
 LTSs are the formal model underlying the analysis functionalities offered by CADP, which aim at assisting the user throughout the whole design process: code generation and rapid prototyping, random execution, interactive and guided simulation, model checking and equivalence checking, test case generation, and performance evaluation.

-An LTS can be represented within CADP in two complementary ways: either explicitly, by its list of states and transitions encoded as a file in the BCG (Binary Coded Graphs) format equipped with specialized compression algorithms, or implicitly, by its successor function given as a C program complying to the interface defined by the OPEN/CÆSAR [7] environment for graph manipulation.
-The explicit representation is suitable for global verification algorithms, which explore transitions forward and backward, whereas the implicit representation is suitable for local (or on-the-fly) verification algorithms, which explore transitions forward and backward, whereas the implicit representation.
+An LTS can be represented within CADP in two complementary ways: either explicitly, by its list of states and transitions encoded as a file in the BCG (Binary Coded Graphs) format equipped with specialized compression algorithms, or implicitly, by its successor function given as a C program complying to the interface defined by the OPEN/CÆSAR [9] environment for graph manipulation.
+The explicit representation is suitable for global verification algorithms, which explore transitions forward and backward, whereas the implicit representation is suitable for local (or on-the-fly) verification algorithms, which explore transitions forward, thus enabling an incremental construction of the LTS during verification.
 To deal with large systems, CADP provides several advanced analysis techniques: on-the-fly verification, partial order reductions, compositional verification, and massively parallel verification using clusters of machines.